frankshearar/Home/NuGetizer-Core-Features.md

 package-relative location specified by the `PackagePath` item metadata.
 These should not generally need to be used directly in project files.
 Platform-specific targets should add targets to `GetPackageContentsDependsOn` that synthesizes `PackageFile` items as appropriate from platform-specific items such as `Content` and `BundleResource`.
-You can see a concrete example of this usage in the NuGetizer [build tasks project]https://github.com/NuGet/NuGet.Build.Packaging/blob/dev/src/Build/NuGet.Build.Packaging.Tasks/NuGet.Build.Packaging.Tasks.targets) itself, in the `AddBuiltOutput` target.
+You can see a concrete example of this usage in the NuGetizer [build tasks project]https://github.com/NuGet/NuGet.Build.Packaging/blob/dev/src/Build/NuGet.Build.Packaging.Tasks/NuGet.Build.Packaging.Tasks.targets#L36) itself, in the `AddBuiltOutput` target.

-For example, the iOS build targets might do the following, so that the a library's `BundleResource` items would end up in any referencing projects.
+For example, the iOS build targets might do the following, so that a library's `BundleResource` items would end up in any referencing projects.

 ```xml
 <PackageFile Include="@(_BundleResourceWithOutputPath)">